hzyhhzy/KataGomo/training.md

 `samples-per-epoch / max-games-total` is proportional to how many times each sample will be trained.
 Too high will cost overfitting.
 Too low will waste selfplay games which is the major cost.
+Remember to change `-keep-target-rows` when you change `-samples-per-epoch`

 Value loss `vloss` is the mostly like to be overfitted because one full game rather than one move is just one data sample.
 Make sure `vloss_val - vloss_train < 0.05`, or you should increase `-max-games-total` or reduce `-samples-per-epoch`